mookerzhou/picnic/index.md

 ### 🥧  What should I bring?

 Yourself!
-If you're local, bring something to sit on (lawn chair / blanket).
+If you're local, bring something to sit on, such as a lawn chair or blanket.
 We'll have plenty of extras for travellers or if you forget.

 We'll be providing lunch and drinks for everybody.
-If you're excited about making a celebratory dessert, let us know in the registration form.
+If you're excited about making a celebratory dessert, let us know in the RSVP form ([link][form_link]).

 <br />